 8. Long-Eared Owl

 This owl gets its name from the tufts of feathers on its head that resemble ears.
 The long-eared owl is brown or gray with white spots on its belly.
-It has a yellow beak and eyes that are dark brown in color.
+It has a yellow beak and dark brown eyes.

 The long-eared owl is a shy bird that is seldom seen.
 When it is seen, it is often mistaken for the more common short-eared owl.